• Home

 In a person who’s never dieted to lose weight, this hormone will go down after eating; therefore, they don’t struggle with binge eating.

-Binge eating is merely a survival mechanism.
+Binge eating is merely the body’s survival mechanism.

-The pressure to lose weight is not just harmful but dangerous.
+Chronic dieting is not just harmful but dangerous.

 If your child’s pediatrician or your doctor is unwilling to read the book by Dr. Mehler linked below, find a new physician who will read it.